Apply to be a PAL Leader

 It is considered an employment breach if you undertake any type of work (including paid training) before you are made compliant.

 Once you have been offered the Peer Support Leader role, please check your student email address daily in order to commence the onboarding process as soon as possible.
-Please note that onboarding will take place between the end of September and beginning of October.
+Please note that onboarding will take place in September.

 Onboarding will involve providing your Right to Work documents and completing the employment documents that the Part Time Hourly Paid (PTHP) Team will send you via your student email address.